andrewcargill/Grade3-Music-Quiz/README.md

 I had many challenges while completing this project.
 One was how to create a random order for the questions, I really felt it was important for the game to be something that the user would play more than once.
 I tried a few different ways - but then discovered shuffling the array and running through the index.
 Shuffling the array at the start of each game was an excellent solution and well worth two days of exploring.

 With this project I decided at the start that the code was more important than the design.
-My wireframe was very simplistic and focused on learning javascript with the goal of getting a nice, simple and stable game completed.
-This method worked well, but as a person who really enjoys visual design, I really personally felt like the end game missed that bit of design spark.
+My wireframe was very simplistic and I focused on learning javascript and completing a nice, functional and stable game.
+This method worked well, but as a person who really thrives off visual design, I personally felt the end game missed that bit of design spark.

-I would have loved to have enhanced the user feedback further through sounds and animation, but I understand that this is primarily a coding education and it is important that for my own learning I focus most of my project time on the coding languages.
-I feel this project has enabled me to become comfortable with Javascript and further refresh my HTML and CSS skills.
+I feel this project has enabled me to become comfortable with Javascript and further developed my HTML and CSS skills.

 There were various small bugs and fixes along the way, which are documented in the GitHub commit history.